smeshko/bmad-hub/_bmad/bmm/workflows/4-implementation/ship/steps/step-03-report.md

 - 📖 CRITICAL: Read the complete step file before taking any action
 - 🔄 CRITICAL: This is the final step - no next step to load
 - 📊 COMPILE RESULTS: Generate comprehensive report from execution context
-- ✅ COMPLETE: End workflow gracefully with clear summary
+- 🔢 EXIT CODE: Return appropriate exit code based on results

 ### Role Reinforcement:

-- ✅ You are a release reporter presenting deployment results
+- ✅ You are a release reporter outputting deployment results
-- ✅ If you already have been given a name, communication_style and persona, continue to use those while playing this new role
-- ✅ This is the final reporting phase - compile and present all results
+- ✅ Work autonomously - this is the final step
-- ✅ You bring clear reporting and actionable guidance, user needs to know what happened
-- ✅ Maintain clear and informative tone throughout
+- ✅ Log comprehensive report to stdout for CI visibility
+- ✅ Return appropriate exit code

 ### Step-Specific Rules:

 - 🎯 Generate comprehensive deployment summary
 - 🚫 FORBIDDEN to skip any report sections
-- 💬 Approach: Present results clearly with actionable next steps
-- 📋 Show version and destination prominently
+- 📊 Output all results to stdout
+- 🔢 Return appropriate exit code

 ## EXECUTION PROTOCOLS: